dortania/OpenCore-Install-Guide/ktext.md

 pci1d6a,4c0  = Aquantia AQC113
 ```

-**Note**: Due to some outdated firmware shipped on many Aquantia NICs, you may need to update the firmware in Linux/Windows to ensure its macOS-compatible.
+**Note**: Due to some outdated firmware shipped on many Aquantia NICs, you may need to update the firmware in Linux/Windows to ensure it's macOS-compatible.

 #### Intel Series